tmcybers/Spanner-Hacken-Custom-Project/README.md

     </keybind>

 ```
-> open some window or terminal and try it.
+> Open some window or terminal and try it.
 ## How does this work?
 >>> Hold down the super key or Win key in windows is usually called like this, and with the right and left arrows play with the window to your liking